 Signs and Symptoms

-Monkeypox often starts with flulike symptoms or sometimes with a rash only.
-The rash can have many lesions scattered over the body but sometimes a person might only have a few lesions.
+Mpox often starts with flulike symptoms or sometimes with a rash only.
+The rash can have many lesions scattered over the body, but sometimes a person might only have a few lesions.

 - Muscle aches and backache